celery/celery/docs/faq.rst

 .. _faq-execute-task-by-name:

-Can I execute a task by name?
+Can I call a task by name?
 -----------------------------

 **Answer**: Yes.
 Use :func:`celery.execute.send_task`.
-You can also execute a task by name from any language that has an AMQP client.
+You can also call a task by name from any language that has an AMQP client.

     >>> from celery.execute import send_task